F/W 2012 Lingerie Trend Report: Paris Salon International de la Lingerie

-One thing that I saw I lot in Paris that I see almost nothing of in the states was corsets and bustiers.
-I’m not sure what it is, but fashion-forward corsetry and corset-like shaping garments seem to be a lot more commonplace across the pond than here.
-As you can see, most of this pieces also include the lacey overlay trend.
+One thing that I saw I lot in Paris --- and see almost nothing of in the states --- was corsets and bustiers.
+I'm not sure what it is, but fashion-forward corsetry and corset-like shaping garments seem to be a lot more commonplace across the pond than here.
+As you can see, most of these pieces also include the lacey overlay trend.

 Bits and Bobs